Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 READ: Zero Waste Masterplan to focus on electronics, packaging, food waste, says Masagos

-Additionally, the Zero Waste Masterplan will be introduced in the second half of this year to look at things like better management of food waste, electronic waste and packaging waste including plastics, he said.
+Additionally, the Zero Waste Masterplan will be introduced in the second half of this year to look at things such as better management of food waste, electronic waste and packaging waste including plastics, he said.

 The minister also mentioned that the Government has seen "positive results" since introducing measures to reduce diesel consumption here in 2017.